New law, SB 1233 of 2004, secretly eliminated the right of bicyclists and pedestrians to use public roadways

 "shoulder or path facilities can serve ... for occasional pedestrian use."
 [Source: County Expressway Plan, page 93, see bottom]

-See quotes of many more of Murdter's false statements --which were retracted or removed in the May 4, 2004 (BOS) staff report, as the Modern Transit Society requested.
+See quotes of many more of Michael Murdter's false statements --which were retracted or removed in the May 4, 2004 (BOS) staff report, as the Modern Transit Society requested.
 These false ideas were the rationale for the BOS vote (two months earlier) to seek changing State law in December 2003, using deception on the agenda so County citizens could not rebut it.
 [Previous link also has links to staff reports.]

 See more info about the Plan with regards to pedestrian.
-The entire plan can be downloaded from either the County's web site (then click "Implementation Plan") or directly from here: [click to download 13 MB pdf file].
+The entire Plan can be downloaded from either the County's web site (then click "Implementation Plan") or directly from here: [click to download 13 MB pdf file].

 More Links